Culinary syllabus

 3. Be prepared for class line up in dress code with class supplies available at assigned time

-4. Electronic devices will of on silent or off AND stowed away from sight at ALL times in the classroom or lab
+4. Electronic devices will be on silent or off AND stowed away from sight at ALL times in the classroom or lab.
+Belongings such as backpacks will be stowed away in the designated belongings area.

-5. Show respect for others by utilizing names or titles for all persons in the building, refraining from horseplay and physical contact, and showing profession mannerisms in actions and speech.
+5. Show respect for others by utilizing names or titles for all persons in the building, refraining from horseplay and physical contact, and showing professional mannerisms in actions and speech.

 Academic Dishonesty: Academic dishonesty is defined by Arlington ISD as engaging alone or collaborating with others to take part in dishonest or deceitful activities such as lying, cheating, plagiarism, or stealing to gain an academic advantage in assignments, tasks or other school related activities.
 A zero may be given for academic dishonesty on class assignments in addition to a parent/teacher conference.
 Please refer to the AISD Student Code of Conduct for other possible corrective actions.